Metamorphic dynamical quantum phase transition in double-quench processes at finite temperatures: Introduction

 In a common definition, a DQPT reveals nonanalytic behavior in the real-time dynamics of a quantum system.
 It has been formulated in Ref. \cite{DQPT13} in the context of quantum dynamics following a quench.
 By an analogy of nonanalytic behavior in thermodynamic phase transition, DQPT provides an elegant description of a class of nonequilibrium phase transitions~\cite{DQPT14,DQPT15,DQPTreview18}.
 There have been extensive research in theoretical studies \cite{DQPTB2,DQPTB3,DQPTB4a0,DQPTB4a,DQPTB4b,DQPTB4c,DQPTB4d0,DQPTB4d,DQPTB4d2,DQPTB4e1,DQPTB4e,DQPTB5,JafariSciRep19}, as well as pioneering experiments realizing DQPTs in ionic and atomic systems \cite{DQPTB41,DQPTB4}.

 The analogy of the free energy in thermodynamic phase transitions is the rate function in a DQPT for describing the post-quench behavior of a quantum system.
 Another important quantity in the study of DQPTs is the return amplitude, also known as the Loschmidt amplitude, which is a function of time $t$ and acts as the analog of the partition function in thermodynamics.
 While a thermodynamic phase transition occurs when the free energy exhibits singular behavior, a DQPT occurs at critical times $t^*_n$ that are zeros of the Loschmidt amplitude~\cite{DQPTreview18} and cause singular behavior in the rate function.
 The zeros are called the Fisher zeros when $t$ is complexified~\cite{DQPT13}.
 The appearance of the critical times signals that the pre- and post-quench quantum states become orthogonal and belong to different quantum phases.
-Furthermore, a DQPT indicates the quantum quench has crossed a quantum critical points~\cite{DQPTreview18}.
+Furthermore, crossing a quantum critical points by a quantum quench may also induce DQPTs~\cite{DQPTreview18}.

 While early studies of DQPTs focused on pure quantum states and their dynamics, there have been attempts to generalize the concept of DQPT to mixed quantum states~\cite{DQPTM16,DTQPT18,DQPTM17,DQPTViyula18,DQPTLang18,ourPRB20b}.
 A primary method is to extend the concept of Loschmidt amplitude in a suitable way to finite temperatures using the density matrix~\cite{DQPTreview18,Sedlmayr18}.
 Since the system after a quench is usually not in equilibrium, the temperature is referred to that of the initial state in equilibrium.
-Moreover, there have been studies of DQPTs in topological systems~\cite{TDQPT1,TDQPT2,TDQPT3,TDQPT4,TDQPT5,TDQPT6} after a single quench.
+Moreover, there have been studies of DQPTs in topological systems~\cite{TDQPT1,TDQPT2,TDQPT3,TDQPT4,TDQPT5,TDQPT6} after a single quench and quench dynamics in other context~\cite{Jafari19,Mishra20,Sadrzadeh21}.